dmytrostriletskyi/diagrams-as-code/README.md

 ### Guide

-Please, check [all-fields.yaml](./examples/all-fields.yaml) as the example to see all possible configurations before diving into detailed explanation about them (and [this](./assets/all-fields.jpg) is the result image).
+Please, check [all-fields.yaml](./examples/all-fields.yaml) as the example to see all possible configurations before diving into a detailed explanation about them (and [this](./assets/all-fields.jpg) is the result image).

-A `YAML` file conceptually contains two configurations: generic information such as name of a diagram, format of an image to be generated, style and resources themselves such as `AWS` and `Kubernetes` resources, `Nginx`, `ElasticSearch` and all other things you actually want to draw, and relationships among them.
+A `YAML` file conceptually contains two configurations: generic information such as a name of a diagram, a format of an image to be generated, style and resources themselves such as `AWS` and `Kubernetes` resources, `Nginx`, `ElasticSearch` and all other things you actually want to draw, and relationships among them.